Tamagoki-Code/RaspberryPi/README.md

 You are free to modify, distribute, and use it for educational or personal projects.

 ⭐ If you enjoyed this project, consider giving it a star on GitHub!

----
----

-Would you like me to include **a “Future Improvements” section** (e.g., ghosts, restart button, o